mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 number.
 Once we have parsed such string, we check if it's in list of reserved words, fail with informative message if it is, and return the result otherwise.

+Note the use of `try` in `identifier`.
+This is necessary to backtrack to beginning of the identifier in cases when `fail` is executed.
+Otherwise things like `many identifier` would fail on such identifiers instead of just stopping.

 And that's it, we have just written lexer for our language, now we can start writing parser.